Hoshaiah/demo-commit/cs-facts.md

 - **2025-09-07:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.
 - **2025-09-07:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
 - **2025-09-08:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
+- **2025-09-08:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.